ydmitry/openai-agents-sdk-deep-research/src/clarification_agent/README.md

 - **Multiple Collection Methods**: Console output, file storage (JSON/text), or memory collection
 - **Configurable Models**: Support for different LLM models and temperature settings
 - **Integration Ready**: Designed to work with other agents in a pipeline
+- **🆕 Automatic Handoff**: Can seamlessly handoff to sequential search agent when clarification is complete

 ## Quick Start